Rowing machines provide an effective full-body workout. But which is the best rowing machine? And which should be avoided? Keep reading to find out.

 We think the Concept 2 Model D is the best rowing machine on the market at the moment.
 It's not the cheapest, but is worth the money if you want a highly effective workout and a machine that will last a long time.

 When it comes to mimicking the feel of real rowing, nothing beats a water rowing machine.
 These models use water resistance to provide an efficient workout for all fitness levels.
-Our favourite water rower is the excellent FluidRower Viking 2 AR.
+Our favourite water rower is the excellent FluidRower Viking 2 V.

-The first thing that stands out about the Viking 2 AR is its stylish Ash frame.
+The first thing that stands out about the Viking 2 V is its stylish American Ash frame.
 The fine wood appearance is a world away from the functional metal designs of most rowing machines, so it's much less of an eyesore in your home.
 This doesn't mean it's not durable though - the wood exterior is combined with metal fixtures and a long-lasting belt for a low-maintenance, sturdy rowing machine.

-If you're looking for the best water rowing machine, the FluidRower Viking 2 AR is our top recommendation.
+If you're looking for the best water rowing machine, the FluidRower Viking 2 V is our top recommendation.
 It provides an outstanding rowing action and a great workout for all fitness levels - plus the water resistance feels fluid and satisfying compared to magnetic or hydraulic.

 The best rowing machines provide an excellent way to get fit from your own home.
 Rowing is a low-impact activity that offers a full-body workout, so you can burn more calories with less strain on your joints.